An algebra over the operad of posets and structural binomial identities: Representability of posets

 \end{proof}

 The algorithm has as input a description of $f(x)$ as a finite combination of elements $\zetaf[i]$ for some natural numbers $i$.
-Note that every coefficient of $\sum_{i=1}^\infty \zetaf[i]=x+3x^2+\cdots$ is finite.
+Note that every coefficient of $\sum_{i=1}^\infty \zetaf[i]=x+3x^2+\ldots$ is finite.
 Because of this, we require the input to be written already as a finite sum of terms $\{x^i/(1-x)^{i+1}\}$.
-We don't have an algorithm, that is guaranteed to finish, to discover the factorization of an arbitrary power series $f$.
+We do not have an algorithm to discover the factorization of an arbitrary power series $f$ that is guaranteed to finish in a finite time.

-For arbitrary series-parallel posets, we need to adapt Proposition \ref{prop:rep} and increase the search space as now we are required to work with different connected components and handles can consist of several elements.
+For arbitrary series-parallel posets we need to adapt Proposition \ref{prop:rep} and increase the search space as now we are required to work with different connected components and attached handles (as in the operation $D$) can consist of several elements.

-\begin{proposition} Let $Y$ be a series-parallel poset.
-If $\zetaf[Y]=\sum_{j=i}^{k} a_j\zetaf[j]$ is a finite sum, then \begin{enumerate} \item the Betti number of $Y$ is smaller or equal to $k-i$, \item the number $i$ is the length of any maximal chain of the largest connected component of the Hasse diagram of $Y$, \item the number $k$ is the total number of points in the poset, \item $a_i$ and $a_k$ can be factor in a product of terms obtained by the application of disjoint union on the subposets of $Y$. \item $\sum_{u=1}^{k}(-1)^{k-u}a_u=1$ \end{enumerate} \end{proposition}
+\begin{proposition} Let $Q$ be a series-parallel poset.
+If $\zetaf[Q]=\sum_{j=i}^{k} a_j\zetaf[j]$ is a finite sum, then \begin{enumerate} \item the Betti number of $Q$ is smaller or equal to $k-i$, \item the number $i$ is the length of any maximal chain of the largest connected component of the Hasse diagram of $Q$, \item the number $k$ is the total number of points in the poset, \item $a_i$ and $a_k$ can be factored into a product of terms obtained by the application of disjoint union on the subposets of $Q$, \item $\sum_{u=1}^{k}(-1)^{k-u}a_u=1$. \end{enumerate} \end{proposition}

 \begin{proof}{\ } \begin{enumerate} \item Geometrically, when we apply $D$ to a disjoint union of posets, we increase the Betti number of the Hasse diagram.
 But according to Proposition~\eqref{prop:closed1}, the index $k$ reflects not only the number of handles in the Hasse diagram but also the number of points on those handles and the number of connected components on the Hasse diagram.
 If then we can verify that $k_3-i_3\geq (k_1-i_1)+(k_2-i_2)$.
 Here $(k_1-i_1)$ and $(k_2-i_2)$ are bounds for the Betti numbers of each connected component, and $(k_3-i_3)$ bounds the Betti number of the union.
 Hence the inequality.